 The new workhouse had a three-storey T-shaped main building and a number ancillary blocks including an infirmary, fever hospital and school.

-After 1930, the Street Lane site became a Public Assistance Institution then, in 1948, joined the new National Health Service as the Wrekin Hospital.
+After 1930, the Street Lane site became a Public Assistance Institution under the conyrol of Shropshire County Council.
+During the Second World War, patients from several Birmingham hospitals, including the Children's Hospital, were evacuated here to avoid German bombing.
+In 1948, the establishment joined the new National Health Service as the Wrekin Hospital.
 In 1993, the main building was converted for use as a nursing home.

 From 1836, the union's offices were located at Walker Street.
 The new board room at the Street Lane workhouse was apparently not used for board meetings because of its distance from the town.
 In 1897, the Guardians acquired new adminstrative premises at Edgbaston House also on Walker Street, later a solicitors' offices.